Weight Gain During Pregnancy

 In May 2009, The Institute of Medicine (IOM) made changes to the guidelines concerning pregnancy weight gain.
-The last recommendations had been released in 1990 and many things have changed since then about the childbearing woman.
+The last recommendations had been released in 1990 and more research has been conducted on childbearing.
 Taking into consideration the demographics of the current childbearing woman, the IOM made their new guidelines using the World Health Organization’s (WHO) body mass index (BMI) as the starting point.
-These new guidelines give women a clear range of what a healthy weight gain looks like to help them avoid pregnancy complications such as gestational diabetes, preeclampsia, and cesarean delivery.
+These new guidelines give women a clear range of what a healthy weight gain looks like, in order to help them avoid pregnancy complications such as gestational diabetes, preeclampsia, and cesarean delivery.

-- Eating healthy meals will allow you to gain adequate weight during your pregnancy.
-Putting on weight that is unnecessary is easy to do when eating junk food and foods that are higher in fat.
+Putting on the weight that is unnecessary is easy to do if you are eating junk food that is traditionally much higher in sugar and fat.

 - 7 1/2 pounds is about how much the baby will weigh by the end of pregnancy.

 - 1 1/2 pounds is how much the placenta weighs.

 - 4 pounds is attributed to increased fluid volume.

 - 2 pounds is the weight of the uterus.

 - 2 pounds is the weight of breast tissue.

 - 4 pounds is because of increased blood volume.